-For years now, the golden rule when it came to getting more storage was to buy an external drive and spend half of your day moving data across to it.
-This trend has been changing, however, as more and more people have chosen cloud technology.
-Why?
-Here are the reasons why cloud storage is better.
+For years now, the golden rule when it came to getting more storage was to buy an external drive and spend half of your day moving data across to it (perhaps even more now that Western Digital has announced a 26TB hard disk drive).
+This trend has been changing, however, as more people have chosen cloud technology.

 All of us have seen the 'Low disk space' warning on our computer at some point, and few of us haven't experience at least one corrupted file.

 What about the cloud?
-Cloud storage maybe not be as fast as external drives but it does take care of a fundamental problem external HDDs can’t fix: reliability.
+Cloud storage maybe not be as fast as external drives but there are good reasons why it should be considered as a complementary storage solution.

-European cloud services encrypt user files before they transfer to their servers.
+European cloud services encrypt user files before they transfer to their servers, something that's enshrined by law.
 By the time files are uploaded they're already unreadable by anyone other than the user.

 3. Sync technology